 We begin at the American Memorial at Montfaucon, explore the remains of the village destroyed in the fighting, and ascend to the top of the memorial.
 Guests will see the ground fought over during the largest battle in American history.
 From the memorial we go to the Meuse Argonne American Cemetery at Romagnes.
 The largest American cemetery in Europe, we will pay our respects to the 14,246 Americans buried there before heading to Paris.
 On the way we stop in the Forest of Compiegne, where we visit the clearing where, on November 11, 1918, the armistice that brought an end to the fighting was signed.

 Morning transfer to Charles de Gaulle airport.
-Extra nights available at the group rate in both Brussells pre-tour and Paris post-tour.
+Extra nights available at the group rate in both Brussells and Paris.
 Call us for more details.